Approximate Optimality of Linear Contracts Under Uncertainty: Near-Optimality of Linear Contracts

 where the last inequality holds since $G(c)\leq 1$ for any $c$.
 Therefore, distribution $G$ satisfies $(\alpha, G(\alpha\kappa), \kappa)$-slow-increasing condition.
-Under the additional assumption of $(\kappa,\eta)$-small-tail for cost, by applying \cref{thm:slow}, the approximation ratio of linear contracts to optimal welfare is
+Under the additional assumption of $(\kappa,\eta)$-thin-tail, by applying \cref{thm:slow}, the approximation ratio of linear contracts to optimal welfare is

 and \cref{thm:universal} holds. \end{proof}